Benefits of Hand Embroidery

 When the world plunged into a strange and unprepared situation early this year, forcing us to be quarantined to our homes, the only thing that kept these women sane was their time with hand embroidery.
 They still share their proud creations through our chat group and keep each other encouraged!
 This was partly because they did not have to invest much to continue the hobby.

 And how much does it cost the environment?
 Almost nothing!
-Hand embroidery can be done with even the very basic materials and things available in your house.
+Hand embroidery can be done with even the basic materials and things available in your house.
 Tools like the needle and embroidery hoop can be re-used for years.
 Old fabric can form the base.
 The most common threads are made of natural materials like cotton and silk.
 You can also naturally dye the cotton threads!

 Do you agree with these?
-Please add on your stories and let me know if I have missed anything.
+Please add your stories and let me know if I have missed anything.
 Tell us how hand embroidery has affected your lives.
 Let’s talk.

 Warm regards,